Outburn-IL/yafva.jar/docs/INSTALL-kubernetes.md

 - A running Kubernetes cluster (v1.22+ recommended)
 - `kubectl` configured to access the cluster
 - Access to pull the container image `outburnltd/yafva.jar:latest`
-- A StorageClass available for PVCs (adjust `storageClassName` as needed)
 - Optional: image pull secrets if the registry is private

 ---